SalishSeaCast/docs/code-notes/salishsea-nemo/nemo-forcing/repo.rst

+.. _NEMO-forcing:

 Getting the Repo
 ================

-Team members using SSH key authentication on Bitbucket may clone the `NEMO-forcing`_ repo with:
+Team members using SSH key authentication on Bitbucket may clone the :ref:`NEMO-forcing-repo` repo with:

 .. code-block:: bash